 It was in pretty good shape then, but time and the elements are not kind to anything left outside.
 Here are some more photographs I’ve made of it over the years, showing its slow deterioration.
 2009:

 This billboard is on what was the property of Mary Fendrich Hulman, whose family owns the makers of Clabber Girl.
 Mary died a few years ago, and her sprawling horse farm was sold to neighboring Rose-Hulman Institute of Technology, expanding its campus.
 Rose-Hulman got the billboard in the deal, and decided to have this Terre Haute landmark restored.
 The Terre Haute Tribune-Star tells the restoration story and shares a photograph of the refreshed billboard.
 Read it here.

-To get Down the Road in your inbox or reader, click here to subscribe!
+Click here to get Down the Road in your inbox or reader six days a week!